bem/bem-sdk/packages/deps/README.md

 ## Introduction

-Dependencies are defined as JavaScript objects in files with the `.deps.js` extension and look like this:
+Dependencies are defined as JavaScript objects in `.deps.js` files.
+They look like this:

 ```js
 /* DEPS entity */